-There has been a prior attempt to use bagging (bootstrapped samples) with truncated PCA (Leng et al., 2014).
-Our experiments show that, while this improves truncated PCA, it performs poorly in supervised binary hashing.
+There has been a prior attempt to use bagging (bootstrapped samples) with truncated PCA [23].
+Our experiments show that, while this improves truncated PCA, it performs poorly in supervised hashing.
 This is because PCA is unsupervised and does not use the user-provided similarity information, which may disagree with Euclidean distances in image space; and because estimating principal components from samples has low diversity.
 Also, PCA is computationally simple and there is little gain by bagging it, unlike the far more difficult optimization of supervised binary hashing.

-Some supervised binary hashing work (Liu et al., 2012; Wang et al., 2012) has proposed to learn the b hash functions sequentially, where the ith function has an orthogonality-like constraint to force it to differ from the previous functions.
+Some supervised binary hashing work [28, 34] has proposed to learn the b hash functions sequentially, where the ith function has an orthogonality-like constraint to force it to differ from the previous functions.
 Hence, this does not learn the functions independently and can be seen as a greedy optimization of a joint objective over all b functions.